 Honoring Death With Dignity

-In the past we have helped many people of different religions, and even those who have freshly immigrated to the United States only to die within their first few days in the country.
-There are times when the homeless, or those without families, are held at the Medical Examiners Office for over a year, only to finally find the Lazarus Ministry as their means to a dignified funeral.
+In the past, we have helped many people of different religions, and even those who have freshly immigrated to the United States only to die within their first few days in the country.
+There are times when the homeless, or those without families, are held at the Medical Examiners Office for over a year, only to find the Lazarus Ministry as their means to a dignified funeral.

-Whether through a dignified and proper burial, or helping families cope with the death of a loved one, St. Anthony Shrine is dedicated to the entire person, in death and in life.
+Whether through a dignified and proper burial or helping families cope with the death of a loved one through our various grief ministries, St. Anthony Shrine is dedicated to the entire person, in death, and in life.

-For more information on the Lazarus Ministry at St. Anthony Shrine, please contact Julie Ogden at 617-542-6440 Ext.
-146 (email@example.com) to request a Lazarus Brochure.
-Lazarus Brochures are also available in the Shrine lobby.
+For more information on the Lazarus Ministry at St. Anthony Shrine, please contact Mary Ann Ponti at 617-542-6440 Ext.
+258 ([email protected]).